Templates·Coaching·Onboarding

 By SiliForm Team·Jul 2026·7 min read

-Quick answerUse a short set of required contact fields, one open-ended goal question, and a few optional context questions — then let the form adapt its follow-up based on what the client actually writes.
+Quick answerUse a short set of required contact fields, one open-ended goal question, and a few optional context questions — then deliver it in dynamic mode so the goal question feels like a conversation instead of a plain field.
 A ready-to-clone version of this is live at /templates/client-intake-form.

 Why the intake form matters more than it looks like it should